MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Redirection.md

 ## Redirecting output from native commands

 PowerShell 7.4 changed the behavior of the redirection operators when used to redirect the **stdout** stream of a native command.
-PowerShell 7.4 changed the behavior.
 The redirection operators now preserve the byte-stream data when redirecting output from a native command.
 PowerShell doesn't interpret the redirected data or add any additional formatting.
-For more information, see [Example #7](#example-7-redirecting-binary-data-from-a-native-command).
+For more information, see
+[Example #7](#example-7-redirecting-binary-data-from-a-native-command).

 ## Examples